aterga/ic-monitoring-benchmark/README.md

 | Offline production                           | 13                     | 3.5                       |
 | Online production (preparation + monitoring) | 2+8                    | 2+3                       |

 Note: offline and online experiments produce outputs in disjoint directories and thus can be started concurrently (assuming that the user's system has enough resources).
-Therefore, it should be possible to replicate the full experiments within 13 hours, and the reduced set of experiments within 5 hours.
+Therefore, it should be possible to reproduce the full experiments within 13 hours, and the reduced set of experiments within 5 hours.

 ### Preparation